ndarville/d3-charts/README.md

 One consequence of the U.S.-centric innotative drive in data visualizations is that it mainly supports a U.S.-style parliament, i.e. a two-party and two-candidate system (including Independents) with little to no support for multi-party parliaments and coalitions.
 In democracies like Scandinavia, this becomes a problem.

 Hence, I have tried to create a collection of charts that should amend this.
-I have yet to figure out the official licensing with regards to `d3.js` and any similarities in code between these projects and their potential inspirations.
+I have yet to figure out the official licensing with regards to `d3.js` and any similarities in code between these projects and their inspirations.

 ### Party Votes ###